2a. Spinoff Shares and Cash

 Step 2: Click on each "Dividends" link in the blue column to find the most recent dividend or other payout that you should have received if you still have the stock registered in your name -- with your correct postal address.

 Step 3: If you had 100 HPQ shares on Oct 21, 2015 (date of the HPInc/HPE split) -- and have not initiated the sale of any HP or spinoff stock since -- you should currently have the number of shares (and have received cash) as shown in the green column.
 (Amounts approximate, since fractional shares are paid out in cash.)

 Step 3: If you are not getting dividends or payouts for a stock you believe you own, go to Check for lost stock

 2. If you owned HP stock on May 2, 2000, you participated in the spinoff of Agilent from the Hewlett-Packard Company (stock symbol HWP at the time.)
-Go to Agilent and Keysight Stock to check your stock and dividends.
-Agilent subsequently spun out Keysight.
+Go to Step 2c.
+Agilent Spinoff to check your stock and dividends.
+Agilent subsequently spun off Keysight.

 3. If you have stock paperwork or certificates from other HP-related companies:

 Autonomy Compaq DEC DXC EDS Micro Focus Perspecta Tandem Other predecessor companies

 If you don't have good records -- or did not input your lot-and-cost information into your broker's system -- you can use our spreadsheet to estimate your cost basis for each HP-related stock for any span of HP employment from 7/1/1959 through the 11/1/2000 plan changeover. hpalumni.org/StockSpread